Ibu Mertua-ku: Plot

-Set in 1960s Singapore, Sabariah Mansoor is a young woman who is fascinated with the music of Kassim Selamat, a small-time musician with great talent playing the saxophone.
+In 1960s Singapore, Sabariah Mansoor is a young woman who is fascinated with the music of Kassim Selamat, a small-time musician with great talent playing the saxophone.
 After one of his radio performances, Sabariah calls in to the studio to talk to him personally and express her admiration.
-They arrange to meet and it is love at first sight.
+They arrange to meet, falling in love at first sight.

 Sabariah's wealthy widowed mother Nyonya Mansoor wants Sabariah to marry Dr. Ismadi, an eye doctor, and is shocked when Sabariah tells her that she wants to marry Kassim Selamat.
-Nyonya Mansoor tells Sabariah that if she chooses Kassim, she will forfeit all her family's wealth and can never set foot in their house again.
-Sabariah still chooses Kassim, so Nyonya Mansoor arranges a quick marriage ceremony for the pair, after which she gives them 5000 ringgit and casts them out of the house.
+Nyonya tells Sabariah that if she chooses Kassim, she will forfeit all her family's wealth and can never set foot in their house again.
+Sabariah still chooses Kassim, so Nyonya arranges a quick wedding ceremony for the couple, giving them RM5000, before casting them out of her house.

 Kassim and Sabariah move to Penang to start a new life.
-They are happy for a while, but soon all their money is used up and they have to live as paupers.
-Kassim wants to make money performing music, but Sabariah is against the idea as she thinks that she can make amends with her mother if Kassim renounces music forever.
+Although they were happy for a while, they soon spend all their money and have to live as paupers.
+Kassim wants to make money performing music, but Sabariah disagrees thinking that she can make amends with her mother if Kassim renounces music forever.
 Kassim is forced to work as a labourer.

 One day Kassim returns to their lowly home to see Sabariah crying in the arms of her mother.
-Nyonya Mansoor says that she would like to take Sabariah back to Singapore and care for her until she has given birth to the child she is pregnant with.
+Nyonya says that she would like to take Sabariah back to Singapore and care for her until she has given birth to her child.
 Kassim lets Sabariah go, believing that she will return to him.

-Months pass, during which Sabariah is cared for in comfort and under the wing of Nyonya Mansoor and Dr. Ismadi.
-She eventually gives birth to a baby boy who is named Tajudin.
-At this time, Kassim receives a telegram from Nyonya Mansoor saying that Sabariah died during childbirth.
-Kassim falls into depression, crying for days without end and refusing to work.
-Unknown to him, Sabariah is alive and waiting for him in Singapore.
-Nyonya Mansoor's fake telegram was part of her plan to separate the pair.
+Months later, Sabariah who is under the care of Nyonya and Ismadi, eventually gives birth to a baby boy named Tajudin.
+At this time, Kassim receives a fake telegram from Nyonya Mansoor saying that Sabariah died during childbirth.
+Kassim falls into depression, endlessly crying for days refusing to work.
+Unbeknownst to him, Sabariah is alive and waiting for him in Singapore.
+Nyonya reveals her plan to separate the pair through the telegram.

-Sabariah eventually divorces Kassim, believing that he abandoned her and their child.
-She also agrees to marry Dr. Ismadi.
-Sabariah and Dr. Ismadi agree to keep the identity of Tajudin's birth father a secret from everyone, including Tajudin himself.
+Sabariah eventually divorces Kassim, believing that he abandoned her and their child and agrees to marry Ismadi.
+Sabariah and Ismadi agree to keep the identity of Tajudin's birth father a secret from everyone, including Tajudin himself.